How To Make A Fire With Nothing But Sticks

 How To Start A Fire Without Matches When Camping

 Is the area safe for a wood/tinder fire?
 Again, if the park or area authorities have permitted this, it must be safe.
 With the issue of legality covered, you can now go ahead and learn how to light a fire with sticks when camping, and knowledge is key to wilderness survival.

-Why do you need to know start a fire with nothing?
-4 Reasons!
+4 reasons why you need to know to start a fire with nothing?

 1. Making a fire without a lighter or matches is an important skill